 So a friend suggested trying yoga.
 I was always into fitness, but yoga?
 Whateverrrrrr.
 I thought it was a lame excuse for doing exercise.
-I was the biggest yoga skeptic.
-All the same I decided to give it a go, and once I found my teacher there was no turning back.
+I was thee biggest yoga skeptic.
+All the same I decided to give it a go.
+Once I found my teacher there was no turning back.
 It really did help me let go of everything that was wrong for me.
 It taught me a gradual process to healing.
 I learned to let go of things one at a time instead of kicking it all out in one go.

-I even remember going into a few morning yoga classes after heavy nights of partying; my teacher was open enough to know what I needed.
-I felt so horrible during class, dizzy, nauseous and then soooo much better afterward.
+I even remember going into a few morning yoga classes after heavy nights of partying.
+My teacher was open enough to know what I needed.
+I felt so horrible during class.
+Dizzy, nauseous and then light as a feather afterward.
 So much so that I didn’t want to go partying on the nights before yoga so I could get higher in class, naturally.

-It helped me connect with feelings that I had buried deep down and long ago, but in a safe way, through awareness.
+It helped me connect with feelings that I had buried deep down and long ago in a safe way, through awareness.
 I started journaling again.

-Then I travelled and bumped into old friends with old habits, and I caved.
+Then I travelled and bumped into old friends with old habits; I caved.